Charles Sweeny: Career

 Front page of the Paris edition of Le Petit Journal, August 6, 1925.
 Translation: "The American volunteer pilots left yesterday for Morocco / Before departure: General Dumesnil gives the American colonel Sweeny a bon voyage toast."

 In 1925, Sweeny fought in Morocco for the French in the Rif War and recruited World War I veterans for the Escadrille Cherifienne, the 19th Squadron of the Moroccan Aviation Regiment, which was responsible for the bombardment of Chefchaouen.
 He became the leader of the Sultan of Morocco's air force.
 Sweeney later explained his involvement in the war, saying, "In our view, France, in fighting Abdel Krim, is fighting the cause of the white man's civilization, and all who have formed this squadron know enough of the world to appreciate what the white man's civilization means."

 After learning about the mercenaries, the U.S. Department of State issued instructions to its consul in Morocco to warn the Americans that they would risk the revocation of their citizenship, imprisonment, and fines under the Neutrality Act of 1794 if they did not end their involvement in the war.
 While the initial public reception to the mercenaries had been mixed back home, their involvement in bombing campaigns caused widespread outrage.
 The Literary Digest headlined the news as "U.S. bombs and Rif babies".
 The Pittsburgh Post-Gazette said it would have been one thing if the mercenaries were fighting for the Riffians, but that there was "nothing gallant or chivalrous in the rain of bombs, dropped on defenseless villages."
-The Christian Century, a leading Protestant magazine, remarked, "These American soldiers of fortune have no pretexts other than the exaltation of the manhunt.
-This is a royal sport and the fact that these women and children who have had the misfortune to be born in the Rif villages as victims has no more meaning for them than the death of a rabbit during a hunt."
-The State Department repeated its threat to prosecute the pilots for violating American neutrality laws if they did not immediately cease their participation in the war, but the pilots rejected the warnings.
-Nevertheless, after only six weeks of operations, the French disbanded the squadron under diplomatic pressure by the United States.
+The Christian Century, a leading Protestant magazine, remarked:

+These American soldiers of fortune have no pretexts other than the exaltation of the manhunt.
+This is a royal sport and the fact that these women and children who have had the misfortune to be born in the Rif villages as victims has no more meaning for them than the death of a rabbit during a hunt.

+The State Department repeated its threat to prosecute the pilots for violating American neutrality laws if they did not immediately cease participating in the war, but the pilots rejected the warnings.
+Nevertheless, after only six weeks of operations, the French disbanded the squadron under diplomatic pressure from the United States.
 According to Marshal Philippe Pétain, the unit carried out 350 combat missions in six weeks and dropped more than 40 tons of ammunition.
-According to Lieutenant Colonel Charles Kerwood, the squadron had bombed villages and caused caused considerable civilian casualties.
+According to Lieutenant Colonel Charles Kerwood, the squadron had bombed villages and caused considerable civilian casualties.
 There was even a proven instance of the American squadron bombing a village which had previously surrendered.